fbpx

 For example, it doesn’t make sense to put aluminum siding on say, a Victorian-style home.
 The siding you choose should reflect the style of your home or it’s just not going to look right.

-Cost and maintenance are huge factors; although you may love the look of cedar lap siding, you need to be willing to perform the required maintenance every couple of years, or expensive problems such as rotting and peeling will arise.
+Cost and maintenance are huge factors; although you may love the look of cedar siding, you need to be willing to perform the required maintenance every couple of years, or expensive problems such as rotting and peeling will arise.

 Exterior door